Give the Maintenance Department Some Credit

 Is Maintenance Finally Getting the Respect It Deserves?

 The maintenance department hasn’t always gotten the respect it deserves.
 In the past organizations were more likely to ignore the maintenance department—until something went wrong.
+Once overlooked, it’s time to give the maintenance department some credit!

 Our customers have seen it happen—like Henry, the vice president of operations for a manufacturing company.